 Deliverable 3(a): Thematic assessment of pollinators, pollination and food production

-The scope of this assessment is to cover changes in animal pollination as a regulating ecosystem service that underpins food production and its contribution to gene flows and restoration of ecosystems.
-It will address the role of native and exotic pollinators, the status of and trends in pollinators and pollination networks and services, drivers of change, impacts on human well-being, food production of pollination declines and deficits and the effectiveness of responses to pollination declines and deficits.
-The assessment is required for enhancing policy responses to declines and deficits in pollination by identify policy-relevant findings for decision-making in government, the private sector and civil society, as well as helping to demonstrate how an essential ecosystem service contributes to the 2030 Agenda for Sustainable Development.
+This assessment covers changes in animal pollination as a regulating ecosystem service that underpins food production and its contribution to gene flows and restoration of ecosystems.
+It addresses the role of native and exotic pollinators, the status of and trends in pollinators and pollination networks and services, drivers of change, impacts on human well-being, food production of pollination declines and deficits and the effectiveness of responses to pollination declines and deficits.
+The assessment informs enhanced policy responses to declines and deficits in pollination by identify policy-relevant findings for decision-making in government, the private sector and civil society, as well as helping to demonstrate how an essential ecosystem service contributes to the 2030 Agenda for Sustainable Development.

 The scope for the thematic assessment of pollination and pollinators associated with food production was agreed by the Plenary, at its second session in December 2013, together with its decision to launch the undertaking of the assessment.

 The assessment scope, entailed also in Annex V to decision IPBES/2/5, is outlined as follows: